My DBN – Michael MacGinty

-Having helped found BNI Galway and having been a member there and in BNI Sligo, I was only too happy to be involved in my local town.
+Having helped found a BNI Chapter in Galway and having been a member there and in BNI Sligo Yeats Chapter, I was only too happy to be involved in my own local town.
 I am an ardent Business Networker, always have been.

 What does my business get from DBN?

 Referrals from members to potential new clients or recommendations from members to potential clients who have already contacted us.